Michael Alig: Nightlife and film career

 On February 2, 2017, Alig was arrested for trespassing and smoking crystal meth in Joyce Kilmer Park in Concourse, outside the Bronx Supreme Court, at approximately 1:30 a.m.
 He was detained because the park closes after dusk.
 The complaint alleges that "police found a bag of crystal meth and a pipe with residue from the drug in his jacket pocket".
 The New York Daily News reported that Alig was arraigned on drug possession and trespass charges, and pleaded guilty to trespass in exchange for a conditional discharge.

-After working the Outrage! events, Alig continued to promote and host parties in New York City for Noel Ashman, Trax Records, Jason Chaos and more.
-During the pandemic, Screamin' Rachael, Jason Chaos and Trax Records were the first to launched virtual zoom parties every Saturday night Alig teamed with Screamin' Rachael and Jason Chaos during the pandemic to host these events.
+After working the Outrage! events, Alig continued to promote and host parties in New York City.
+During the COVID-19 pandemic lockdowns, Michael Alig and Jason Chaos hosted Zoom party events.
 Due to the popularity of these events during the lockdown, NYC police investigated believing there was a real in person event when it was actually a virtual party.
-Alig hosted these virtual parties until his untimely death on December 25, 2020.
+Alig hosted these virtual parties until his death.

 Death

 On December 24, 2020, shortly before midnight, Alig was found unconscious by his ex-boyfriend at their Washington Heights, Manhattan, home.
-He was using heroin before he fell ill and was pronounced dead at the scene.
+He was using heroin before he overdosed and was pronounced dead at the scene.
 He was 54 years old.
 The following day, Christmas, Alig's mother confirmed his cause of death as an accidental heroin overdose.
 The Office of the Chief Medical examiner in New York City verified in May 2021 that Alig died from acute intoxication from the drugs fentanyl, acetylfentanyl, heroin and methamphetamine.